-B ased on the pioneering work of D. Eugene Strandness, Jr., M.D. in the Department of Surgery between 1961 and 2002, the noninvasive vascular laboratory has developed ultrasonic diagnostic methods used throughout the world.
-The Department of Surgery in collaboration with the new UW Center on Industrial and Medical Ultrasound and the Department of Bioengineering, is continuing to develop innovative ultrasound examination technologies for vascular disorders.
+B ased on the pioneering work of D. Eugene Strandness, Jr., M.D., which continued for over forty years in the Department of Surgery, the noninvasive vascular laboratory has developed ultrasonic diagnostic methods used throughout the world.
+The Department of Surgery, in collaboration with the new UW Center on Industrial and Medical Ultrasound and the Department of Bioengineering, is continuing to develop innovative ultrasound examination technologies for vascular diseases and abnormalities.

-Tissue Pulsatility Imaging for the Detection of Solid Tumors
+Tissue Pulsatility Imaging for the Evaluation of Tissue Perfusion